-Putin’s speech at staged patriotic rally is abruptly cut off.
+Putin’s speech at staged patriotic rally was abruptly cut off.
 The Kremlin claims it was a glitch.

 “I know that people are being killed and it’s awful.
 And how dare they organize a concert when people are dying?”
 She said she was also “forced to participate in elections” and to vote for Putin’s United Russia party or lose her job.

 A Telegram channel associated with exiled Russian tycoon Mikhail Khodorkovsky, who was jailed for 10 years in 2003 after he emerged as a political rival to Putin, reported that students and employees of state-owned enterprises were ordered to attend.
-It published screenshots from employers informing staff where buses would pick them up to take them to stadiums or warning them of strict instructions from the general director to attend.
+It published screenshots from employers informing staffers where buses would pick them up to take them to stadiums or warning them of strict instructions from the general director to attend.

-“They stuck me on a bus and brought me here,” another woman told SOTA Vision independent media outlet.
+“They stuck me on a bus and brought me here,” another woman told SOTA Vision, an independent media outlet.
 Two photographers from the outlet were arrested trying to cover the rally, and a journalist and another photographer from the outlet were briefly detained.

-The stadium appeared packed with tens of thousands waving Russian flags and flags with the letter Z, which has been pushed by Russian propagandists as a symbol of support for what Russia calls it “special military operation,” in Ukraine.
+The stadium appeared to be packed with tens of thousands waving Russian flags and flags with the letter Z, which has been pushed by Russian propagandists as a symbol of support for what Russia calls it “special military operation,” in Ukraine.
 The crowd listened to nationalist singer Oleg Gazmanov performing a nostalgic song, “Made in the U.S.S.R.,” extolling the Soviet Union’s reach to include countries like the Baltic states, Moldova and Kazakhstan.

 Tens of thousands more people were crowded outside the stadium in an event designed to convey a swell of support for the war and Putin.